xebialabs-community/stitch-by-example/rules/k8s/transfromation/README.md

 [Rule](stitch-rules-deployment-ports-guard.yaml) is applied for the `k8s.Resources` deployment, which have `kind` of `Deployment` and are deployed on the environment which name contains `prod` string.

 ### Processors
-Rule has one simple patch processor which uses JSON Patch to replace current value on path `/spec/template/spec/containers/0/ports/0/containerPort` with a value provided in the deployment dictionary by using SpEL expression `#{@dictionary.getValue('portNumber')}`.
+Rule has one processor of type `common:PatchReplace` which uses JSON Patch to replace current value on path `/spec/template/spec/containers/0/ports/0/containerPort` with a value provided in the deployment dictionary by using SpEL expression `#{@dictionary.getValue('portNumber')}`.

 Processor is applied in `POST_FLIGHT` phase of the Stitch transformation, which will ensure this rule is executed as one of the last ones.